tamasino52/Railroad_and_Obstacle_detection/README.md

 **Time Estimated**: 8 hours

-By: Kim Minseok, Department of Software in Soongsil University / Lee Juhui, Department of Software in Soongsil University
+By: Kim Minseok, Department of Software in Soongsil University / Lee Juhee, Department of Software in Soongsil University

 ## Setting for training
 Our project based on **anaconda, tensorflow-gpu, jupyter notebook** and etc. So you have to install these first.